Professional Development - Professional Development Grants

 - 2011-2012 Awards

-As part of UMaine’s NSF supported ADVANCE Project, funds will be available to faculty in STEM and social and behavioral science (SBS) fields and to others who directly promote ADVANCE-related efforts aimed at increasing the representation and advancement of women in the academic STEM and SBS careers.
+As part of UMaine’s NSF supported ADVANCE Project, funds will be available to faculty in STEM and social and behavioral science (SBS) fields and to Rising Tide Advocates and Allies who directly promote ADVANCE-related efforts aimed at increasing the representation and advancement of women in the academic STEM and SBS careers.

-The grants competition/application period for 2013-2014 is now closed.
-Awardees may submit the required annual report using the on-line link above.
+The grants competition/application period for 2014-2015 opens on NOVEMBER 1, 2014.
+Awardees may submit the required progress or final reports using the on-line link above.

 - View updated Requests for Proposals for each program using the links below